-Coffee culture has come to Russia relatively recently – within the last few years – but has exploded within that name.
-Although there are now many chains and independent shops dotting Russian cities, covering kiosks, to-go windows, and sit-down shops, there are few chains that have managed to become truly “Russian” in that they cover a great deal of Russia’s territory.
+Coffee culture has come to Russia relatively recently – within the last few years – but has exploded within that time.
+Although there are now many chains and independent shops dotting Russian cities, covering kiosks, to-go windows, and sit-down shops, there are few chains that have managed to become truly “Russian” in that they were founded in Russia and now cover a great deal of Russia’s territory.

 The following short introductions to some of the largest chains of Russian coffee shops was first created by Greg Tracey, an economics student who served as a Home and Abroad Scholar with SRAS in 2019.
-This guide is intended to introduce future students to the range of Russian coffeeshops as well as to some of the economics and history that created them.
+This guide is intended to introduce future students to the range of Russian coffee shops as well as to some of the economics and history that created them.

 The first Shokolodnitsa was founded in Moscow in 1964.
 The Kolobov family were patrons there.
-After the fall of the USSR the family became restraunteers and eventually bought the premises of that first Shokolodnitsa, eventually turning it into today’s chain.
+After the fall of the USSR the family became restraunteers and eventually bought the premises of that first Shokolodnitsa, turning it into today’s chain.
 Alexander Kolobov, the chain’s managing owner, says that he agonized over whether or not to change the name (translated as “Chocolate Girl”), but obviously it remained.

 Above: A short video about Shokolodnitsa.